 The Chinese have made everyone in the world understand that if they want to continue to have prosperous relations with China, the subject of Tibet cannot be discussed, or even be mentioned in public.

 As a consequence, Tibetans have been reduced to setting themselves on fire to attract ANY media attention to their plight.
 But even that fails to reach main stream media today, which is totaly ignoring and whitewashing the issue of the occupation of Tibet.

+Inside of Tibet, the younger generation has become desperate, and self-immolation has become the desperate protest of choice.
 Echoing the self-immolation of Buddhist monks in Vietnam, the first such act took place in India in 1998, but the tactic began to spread in earnest in 2011.
 Since then, 110 Tibetans have burned themselves to death as a sign of protest.

 Tibetan exile Janphel Yeshi is engulfed in flames after setting himself on fire during a protest in New Delhi.
 Today we're seeing the same form of cultural and literal genocide that was and is practiced against Tibetans turned against other minorities who are living in China.
 The Uyghur population is undergoing the same form of cultural and literal genocide as the Tibetans have in the previous decades, and the Mongolians living in China are already targeted by the CCP and will probably be next on the CCP's ethnic genocide list.
 The fact that the brutal occupation of Tibet and the subsequent continual suffering of the Tibetan people has been airbrushed from public discourse by western governments and the media in order not to hurt diplomatic and trade relations with China, has emboldened China and shown the CCP that they can get away with anything.